Treating Trauma in Virginia and Washington DC

-Come in for treatment in one of two locations, Tysons Corner, VA and Washington DC, or I am offering teletherapy via HIPAA-approved software, including Zoom.
+Treatment is available in Tysons Corner VA, McLean VA and Washington DC, or receive teletherapy via HIPAA-approved software, including Zoom.

 Trauma is exposure to a stressor that involves actual or perceived threat, danger, serious injury, or emotional injury to the self or another person.